Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Introduction

 Viscoelastic fluids, such as dilute polymer solutions, generate elastic stresses, associated with polymer stretching, which add to the viscous ones present also in Newtonian fluids.
 At small Reynolds numbers ($Re$), where nonlinear inertial effects are negligible, elastic stresses are the primary source of flow destabilization.
 Via their feedback effect on the carrying fluid, indeed these extra stresses can give rise to purely elastic instabilities, often controlled by normal stress differences~\cite{larson_1990,larson_instabilities_1992,groisman_2000,steinberg_2021}.
 When the Weissenberg number ($Wi$)~-~the product of a characteristic polymer relaxation time and a typical flow shear rate~-~exceeds a critical value, meaning for large enough elasticity, such instabilities can develop and drive the flow into a temporally and spatially disordered state known as elastic turbulence~\cite{groisman_2000,groisman_2004,steinberg_2021}.
 The latter dynamics display some resemblance with Newtonian, inertial turbulence, including efficient transport properties.
 Therefore, beyond its fundamental relevance, elastic turbulence also appears interesting for applications, particularly in microfluidic devices.
 Indeed, it has been shown to efficiently enhance mixing~\cite{groisman2001efficient} and heat transfer~\cite{traore2015efficient,abed2016experimental} in flows at low Reynolds number.

-Since its discovery in the von Kármán swirling flow between two disks~\cite{groisman_2000}, elastic turbulence and the instabilities at its origin have been thoroughly characterized experimentally in a variety of setups, such as the Taylor-Couette flow~\cite{groisman_2004}, the serpentine channel flow~\cite{groisman2001efficient,Duclou_2019}, and the cross-slot flow~\cite{arratia2006elastic,sousa2015purely}.
-Most of these systems are characterized by curvilinear streamlines, where the generation of secondary radial flow is understood in terms of the hoop stress mechanism~\cite{groisman_1998,steinberg_2021}.
+Since its discovery in the von Kármán swirling flow between two disks~\cite{groisman_2000}, elastic turbulence and the instabilities at its origin have been thoroughly characterized experimentally in a variety of setups, such as the Taylor-Couette flow~\cite{groisman_2004,zhang2025experimental}, the serpentine channel flow~\cite{groisman2001efficient,Duclou_2019}, and the cross-slot flow~\cite{arratia2006elastic,sousa2015purely}.
+Most of these systems are characterized by curvilinear streamlines, where the generation of secondary radial flow is understood in terms of the hoop stress mechanism~\cite{groisman_1998,schaefer2018,steinberg_2021}.
 In a nutshell, the coupling between normal stress differences and the curvature of the base flow results in a net force in the radial direction.
+The curvature dependence of the purely elastic instability was investigated in the three-dimensional (3D) Taylor-Couette system in a recent study~\cite{schaefer2018} experimentally and analytically, showing that the onset is captured by an appropriate extension of the Pakdel-McKinley criterion to finite gap widths.
 Note that purely elastic instabilities and ensuing turbulent-like behavior have been documented also in parallel flows characterized by straight streamlines, in theoretical~\cite{morozov2007introductory,morozov2019subcritical}, numerical~\cite{berti_two-dimensional_2008,berti_elastic_2010, plan2017lyapunov,gupta2019effect,lellep2024purely} and experimental work~\cite{pan2013nonlinear}.
 However, their detailed discussion goes beyond the scope of the present study.